-Mercy for one moment neglect its object?
-No; the Lord delights in mercy; and if you are tried, and know what a poor depraved creature you are, you will delight in mercy too; so that you will stand the test.
-This is the meaning of all the darkness, this is the meaning of all the besetments you have.
-This is the meaning of all the crooks you have in your families, those that have crooks, and the crooks you have in the world! this is the meaning of it all.
-It is all to humble you; it is all because you cannot be, it is an utter impossibility for you to be on good terms with yourself, and, at the same time, be on good terms with God.
-No; you must be brought to loathe yourself in your own sight, I mean, when you come before God, there to reject self, and acknowledge, from your own soul's experience. that it is of his mercy you are not consumed.
-Then you have the resurrection of Christ; that this lively hope is by Christ's resurrection, because he rose from the dead for others.
+This is the meaning of all the crooks you have in your families-those that have crooks-and the crooks you have in the world !- this is the meaning of it all.
+It is all to humble you; it is all because you cannot be-it is an utter impossibility for you to be on good terms with yourself, and, at the same time, be on good terms with God.
+No; you must be brought to loathe yourself in your own sight-I mean, when you come before God, there to reject self, and acknowledge, from your own soul's experience, that it is of his mercy you are not consumed, Then you have the resurrection of Christ; that this lively hope is by Christ's resurrection, because he rose from the dead for others.
 He rose from the dead, not merely for himself, but for others.
 He is our resurrection; and his resurrection is an open demonstration of the perfection of his work.
-And then you have, connected with this electing grace, this abundant mercy, and this resurrection of Christ, an inheritance incorruptible, undenied, and that fades not away.
+And then you have, connected with this electing grace,-this abundant mercy, and this resurrection of Christ-an inheritance incorruptible, undefiled, and that fadeth not away.
 And it is really well for us that the Lord hides this inheritance, in a great measure, from us.
 I am sure the apostle Paul was never so happy in this life, if I may so speak, after he had seen the third heaven, as he was before.
 You may depend upon it, he never lost the impression; he never, after that, lost sight of it.
-You may depend upon it, that the contrast of that inheritance, up into which, for a few moments, he was caught, not knowing whether he was in the body or out of the body, you may depend upon it, that the contrast he was then enabled to draw between that scene of things, and this sin-smitten, sin-blighted, sin-blasted, sin-cursed, and sin-ruined world, the contrast to him must have appeared more conspicuous than ever.
+You may depend upon it that the contract of the lost sight of it. it, that the contrast of that inheritance, up into which, for a few moments, he was caught-not knowing whether he was in the body or out of the body-you may depend upon it, that the contrast he was then enabled to draw between that scene of things, and this sin-smitten, sin-blighted, sinblasted, sin-cursed, and sin-ruined world,-the contrast to him must have appeared more conspicuous than ever.
 And perhaps he alluded to this when he said he had a desire to depart and be with Christ, which was far better.
-And why did the apostle desire to live a little longer?
-Oh! how noble his motive! how pure, spiritual, and affectionate, his motive!
+And why did the apostle desire to live a little longer? how noble his motive!-how pure, spiritual, and affectionate his motive!
 "To abide in the flesh is more needful for you; and having this confidence, I know that I shall abide and continue with you all for your furtherance and joy of faith."
 He wished to live only as he could live in Christ; he wished to live only as he could be a helper of the faith and joy of those who were journeying forward to the same blissful scene.
 But then, too, here is not only an inheritance, but we "are kept by the power of God, through faith, unto salvation, ready to be revealed in the last time."
-Now, then, the trial of your character is this, that you shall be exercised, and humbled, and broken to pieces, and torn to pieces, in order that you might stand the test of the truth; that your religion "might be found unto praise, and honor, and glory at the appearing of Jesus Christ."
+Now, then, the trial of your character is this-that you shall be exercised, and humbled, and broken to pieces, and torn to pieces, in order that you might stand the test of the truth; that your religion "might be found unto praise, and honour, and glory at the appearing of Jesus Christ."